 Name Age Position

-Ehud Barak 81 Chairman of the Board
+Ehud Barak 82 Chairman of the Board

-Alexander Rabinovich 52 Chief Executive Officer, Director
+Alexander Rabinovich 53 Chief Executive Officer, Director

-David Salton 63 Director
+David Salton 64 Director

-Lennie Grinbaum 48 External Director
+Lennie Grinbaum 49 External Director

-Gideon Hirschfeld 57 External Director
+Gideon Hirschfeld 58 External Director

-Alon Granot 62 Director
+Alon Granot 63 Director

-Amos Cohen 43 Chief Financial Officer
+Amos Cohen 44 Chief Financial Officer

-Rami Levy 58 Chief of Operations

-Asaf Levy 35 Co-CEO Cannolam Ltd.

-Ori Mimon 36 Co-CEO Cannolam Ltd
+84

 Ehud Barak has served on Intercure's board of directors as Chairman since March 2019.
-Mr. Barak also currently serves on the board of three other Israeli companies: Carbyne Ltd., Guardicore Ltd. and Cypertoka Ltd. Mr. Barak served as the tenth Prime Minister of Israel from 1999 to 2001.
-Before being elected Prime Minister, Mr. Barak completed an illustrious 36-year career in the Israeli Defense Forces (the "IDF"), as the most decorated soldier in its history.
-Mr. Barak served in top positions in the IDF, including Head of Planning, Head of Military Intelligence, Commander of the Central Command and Deputy Chief of General Staff.
-As Chief of the General Staff of the IDF, he was involved in the negotiation and implementation of the 1994 peace treaty with Jordan.
+Mr. Barak also currently serves on the board of a few other Israeli companies: QUANTALX NEUROSCIENCE LTD., Paragon Cyber Solutions LLC., GAIA BIOTECHNOLOGIES A.C.G.T LTD, SHL Telemedicine (SIXSWISS:SHLTN) and IBC.
+Mr. Barak served as the tenth Prime Minister of Israel from 1999 to 2001.
+Before being elected Prime Minister, Mr. Barak completed a 36-year career in the IDF, as the most decorated soldier in Israel's history.
+Mr. Barak served in top positions in the IDF, including Chief of the General Staff of the IDF.
 Mr. Barak has also served Israel as Minister of the Interior, Minister of Foreign Affairs and Defense Minister.
-Mr. Barak holds a B.S. degree in mathematics and physics from the Hebrew University in Jerusalem and received his M.S.C in economic engineering systems from Stanford University.
-Since September 2016, he has served as Senior Fellow non-resident at the Belfer Center for Science and International Affairs at Harvard University.
-Since March 2013, he has served as founder and Chief Executive Officer of Ergo, a strategic consulting firm.
+Mr. Barak holds a B.Sc degree in mathematics and physics from the Hebrew University in Jerusalem and received his M.Sc in economic engineering systems from Stanford University.
+Since September 2016 till 2020, he has served as Senior Fellow non-resident at the Belfer Center for Science and International Affairs at Harvard University.
+Since August 2022 till February 2024, he has served as the Co-chairman of SHL Telemedicine.
+Since March 2013, he has served as founder and Chief Executive Officer of Ergo, fully owned by him, private business company.